 However, Black Friday PPC is different.
 You get 24 hours to make the absolute most out of what you do.
 A wrong ad, a wrong bid, and wrong settings can ruin the day (and possibly even the year!) for you.
 Even if you choose not to participate in Black Friday, you risk burning through your budget with nothing to show for it.

 In this post, I’m letting the tips flow.
 I started off by writing a simple list-style article with quick wins, but ended up including the majority of my thoughts surrounding Black Friday PPC.

-Note: Whenever I refer to Black Friday, I’m actually talking about the entire Black Friday weekend.
-Some advertisers treat Black Friday differently from the rest of the weekend, while others see it as a four-day sale, including Cyber Monday.
+Note: Whenever I refer to Black Friday, I’m actually talking about the entire Black Friday week.
+Some advertisers treat Black Friday differently from the rest of the week, while others see it as a four-day sale, including Cyber Monday.
 Also, some advertisers look at Black November to run their offers.

 No matter what your strategy is, the tips below will help you maximize your earnings potential on Black Friday.